SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/SRM/Embedding_a_Resource_Manager_component.md

   Creates a band for each resource in the system.
 This is not recommended when there are many resources.
 If only *YaxisResources* is specified without any additional configuration, this will have the same effect.

-#### Passing elements, services, or views to the YAxisResources session variable
+#### Passing elements, services, views, or exposers to the YAxisResources session variable

 From DataMiner 10.2.8/10.3.0 onwards, you can pass elements, services, or views to the YAxisResources session variable in order to show the corresponding resource bands.